onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Wealth is for you only up to a certain point - and beyond a certain point it starts becoming more and more for others because that would ultimately loop back to you in ways you couldn't get any other way

-Talk about 2018 in peru
-It was pure emotion - pure love - the thought of that other conscious light That ceremony I realized that there are things worth dying for because there are worse things than death Mention the unbearable potential crisis and 2023 aya

 I’ll take a bullet, a knife and a poison for your right to sovereign identity and to represent, expand, and self-organize yourself as an individual in a collective
 They can’t do anything to me because there is no me.